santhoshsai3/CMPE255-TermProject/paper/paper.md

 Similarly we are using violin plot for ratings feature to depict summary statistics and the density.

 <img width="399" alt="Screen Shot 2022-05-03 at 10 51 20 PM" src="https://user-images.githubusercontent.com/93508580/166628839-7e889fbd-be8e-47a1-ae91-5f62a0a4a7e5.png">

+From the above two graphs we can see that most user have rated the products very highly as the concentraion of the ratings is fairly on the higher end.
+So to eliminate this bias where some user tends to rate Products very leninetly we have normalized the ratings by substracting average rating value from each rating.

 # Comparisons